 Gwinnett County DUI Lawyer - Gwinnett County DUI Attorney

-Gwinnett DUI lawyer Richard S. Lawson works hard for his clients.
+Gwinnett DUI lawyer Richard Lawson works hard for his clients.
 He has devoted his career to helping clients wrongly accused of DUI and making sure those guilty of DUI are treated fairly.
-Unlike some law practices, The Law Offices of Richard S. Lawson are not “general practitioners”, meaning they focus solely on DUI and driving-related cases.
+Unlike some law practices, The Law Office of Richard Lawson is not a firm of “general practitioners”, meaning they focus solely on DUI and driving-related cases.
 Our office is staffed by professionals trained to fight your case.
-Our office is staffed by Gwinnett County DUI Attorneys that will not rest until they find the best possible outcome in your case.
+Our office is staffed by Gwinnett County DUI Attorneys who will not rest until they find the best possible outcome in your case.
 We investigate all of our cases for both legal and factual defenses and will leave no stone unturned.

-During his almost 20 years defending DUI clients in Gwinnett County, Richard S. Lawson has served as lead counsel in hundreds of jury trials and represented over 4,600 DUI clients.
+During his over 20 years' defending DUI clients in Gwinnett County, Richard Lawson has served as lead counsel in hundreds of jury trials and represented over 4,600 DUI clients.
 Using his experience as a DUI prosecutor, Richard Lawson has helped hundreds of people get their DUI charges dismissed or reduced to a lesser charge like reckless driving.
-Because of his experience both as a prosecutor and a Gwinnett County DUI Lawyer, Attorney Richard S. Lawson knows the best ways to fight DUI charges and get the best results for his DUI clients.
+Because of his experience both as a prosecutor and a Gwinnett County DUI Lawyer, Attorney Richard Lawson knows the best ways to fight DUI charges and get the best results for his DUI clients.

 10-Day Letter - Gwinnett County ALS Hearings

 In Gwinnett County, when you get charged with a DUI, your license will automatically be suspended 30 days after your arrest.
-You only have 10 days to file a letter of appeal to stop the suspension process.
-The Law Offices of Richard S. Lawson file these letters for clients on a daily basis and will gladly assist you, just make sure you call as soon as you are charged with Gwinnett County DUI.
-Once the 10 day letter is filed, you will be scheduled for an ALS hearing and your Gwinnett County DUI lawyer will fight on your behalf to get you a temporary driving permit.
-Once the 10 days is up, there is nothing that can be done to stop the suspension, so call us right now.
-Because the time period to file a 10 day letter is so short, we are available 24/7.
-Whenever you are charged with a DUI, you can call The Law Offices of Richard S. Lawson to answer your questions and begin filing your 10-day letter, even on weekends or late at night.
+You only have ten days to file a letter of appeal to stop the suspension process.
+The Law Office of Richard Lawson files these letters for clients on a daily basis and will gladly assist you; just make sure you call as soon as you are charged with Gwinnett County DUI.
+Once the 10-day letter is filed, you will be scheduled for an ALS hearing and your Gwinnett County DUI lawyer will fight on your behalf to get you a temporary driving permit.
+Once the ten-day period is up, there is nothing that can be done to stop the suspension.
+Call us now.
+Because the time period to file a 10-day letter is so short, we are available 24/7.
+Whenever you are charged with a DUI, you can call The Law Office of Richard Lawson to answer your questions and begin filing your 10-day letter, even on weekends or late at night.
 Help is just a phone call away.

 Call The DUI Lawyers in Gwinnett County

-If you have been charged with driving under the influence of drugs or alcohol in Gwinnett County, Georgia, call The Law Offices of Richard S. Lawson right away.
+If you have been charged with driving under the influence of drugs or alcohol in Gwinnett County, Georgia, call The Law Office of Richard Lawson right away.
 It is important to remember that a DUI arrest does not automatically mean you are guilty.
-A DUI charge is not like a simply traffic ticket, it can have serious and long-term consequences.
-Even a first time DUI offense can lead to probation up to one year, driving school, high fines and even jail time.
+A DUI charge is not like a simply traffic ticket; it can have serious and long-term consequences.
+Even a first-time DUI offense can lead to probation up to one year, driving school, high fines and even jail time.
 Plus, a DUI conviction goes on your permanent driving record and may affect your chances for future employment or educational opportunities.

-The Law Offices of Richard S. Lawson want you to know that you have choices when it comes to your Gwinnett County DUI case.
+The Law Office of Richard Lawson wants you to know that you have choices when it comes to your Gwinnett County DUI case.
 There are many defenses for DUI charges.
-If the police made any mistakes during your arrest such as pulling you over for no reason or failing to read you your rights, we can work to get your case thrown out.
+If the police made any mistakes during your arrest, such as pulling you over for no reason or failing to read you your rights, we can work to get your case thrown out.
 In other circumstances we have argued that the police officer made an error in conducting sobriety tests and that you were not DUI in the first place.
 There are many defenses that we use to get the best possible results for our clients.

-We are available 24 hours a day, 7 days a week to answer your questions and start the best defense of your Gwinnett County DUI Case.
+We are available 24 hours a day, seven days a week to answer your questions and start the best defense of your Gwinnett County DUI Case.
 Call now!